Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

 What is the safest way to detox from prescription opioids?

 Detox is always safest within an approved facility.
 With professional guidance, a range of medication and round-the-clock support, detoxing is controlled, and withdrawal symptoms are far more manageable.

 Can you avoid prescription opioid withdrawal symptoms?

 It is impossible to avoid withdrawal symptoms, but they can be treated and dealt with effectively.
-At Brazos Recovery Services, we offer the support needed to make the withdrawal period a much more bearable process.
+At Brazos Recovery, we offer the support needed to make the withdrawal period a much more bearable process.